So You Want To Be An eBay Consignment Seller?

 Then that little voice in the back of my head made a very good point: "Just what the heck else are you doing right now that's so important?"
 Not having a good answer, and always fearful of the voices in my head, I made the arrangements to meet with this caller and contract to sell his stuff.

 Meeting day comes and I'm cooling my heels in his 'waiting area'.
-I'm in this big, older warehouse in a not-too-bad-in-the-daytime part of town.
-Interesting place, but no good magazines.
+I'm in this big, older warehouse - interesting place, but no good magazines.
 Just stuff about shoes and footwear.
 Boring stuff.

-As he's about to get off his conference call, the receptionist takes me back to a conference room.
-Passing his door, I notice he's a VP.... not just a manager but probably the one person in charge of the whole joint!
+As the receptionist takes me back to a conference room, we pass his office door and I notice he's the VP of Distribution and probably the one person in charge of the whole joint!
 Yikes!!
 I can deal with managers - 25 yrs as an IT consultant and I'd gotten pretty good at that.
 But VP's were always a bit more... intimidating.
 These people didn't work for someone... the someones worked for them!

 Looking around the conference room, I see a layout for a new warehouse, more footwear magazines, and other shoe-related stuff.
 I'm starting to get a feel for what these folks do....